alienjedi/banking-api/README.md

 # banking-api

 # Description
 This is a bank application server API written in typescript.
-It can be deployed to a server machine as backend for a mobile banking application like a web app or mobile app.

 # Pre-reqs
 - Install MongoDb